AXErunners/docs/introduction/information.rst

   general-purpose use.
 For example, a chip designed to run in a digital voice recorder or for :ref:`high-efficiency Axe mining <asic-mining>` is an ASIC.

-ATM / BTM
-  A Axe ATM is a physical machine that allows a customer to buy Axe with cash.
-There are many manufacturers, some of which enable users to sell Axe for cash.
-They are also sometimes called 'BTMs' or 'Axe AVMS.'
-Axe is supported on several :ref:`ATMs <how-to-buy>`.

 Backlog
   Backlog generally refers to an accumulation over time of work waiting